twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.290 - holden is not very good at the whole saving part p.293 - lawyer fighitng back, shot and killed *there was a crowd mowed down on a previous page* p.294 - another miller psychological lens
+p.290 - holden is not very good at the whole saving part p.293 - lawyer fighitng back, shot and killed *there was a crowd mowed down on a previous page* p.294 - another miller psychological lens p.295 - there are faster ways of killing people on eros than this, not genocide or murder. p.296 - miller and holden talk about the sensors and cameras that protogen is using.
+Eros is a laboratory - petri dish, and another miller psychological lens